-Whether you’re headed out of town this summer for a well-deserved vacation, or simply relaxing at home, reduce your bill-paying hassles by taking advantage of CenterPoint Energy's mobile self-service options:
+Whether you’re headed out of town this summer for a well-deserved vacation or simply relaxing at home, make bill-paying a breeze by taking advantage of CenterPoint Energy’s mobile

 - Make an online payment

 - Set up automatic payments

 - Set up email or text payment alerts

 can help you can relax more wherever you are this summer.

 CenterPoint Energy takes part in an annual national campaign called Utilities United Against Scams to make our customers aware of telephone, mail, email, door-to-door and other in-person scams that rob victims of cash and/or their identity.
 In these scams, criminals pose as utility company representatives demanding immediate payment or personal information.